Day Trading Jobs With Proprietary Trading Firms

 - Access to training from professional day traders.
 You may have to pay for training, as this helps the firm eliminate traders who aren't serious.

 - No need to worry about the $25,000 minimum account balance for day trading stocks.

 If you are new to day trading, then training is important.
 You want to learn from people who produce successful traders.

 There are downsides to working for a firm compared with trading on your own:

 - Many firms have moved online because it is cheaper than having a brick-and-mortar business.
 This means you might not be sitting physically among experienced traders when you start out.
 Chat rooms and Skype are useful tools, but might not be as effective as having other in-person traders to answer your questions.

 - With more firms online, competition for seats on a physical trading floor is high.

-- Retail technology has diminished the advantage proprietary trading firms once had.
+- Retail technology has diminished the advantage of proprietary trading firms once had.
 Retail traders now have access to trading platforms and internet speeds that rival most proprietary resources.

 - While the commissions charged by a prop firm may still be lower, active retail day traders may be able to negotiate better commission rates with their broker.

 - Costs charged to traders by some firms include seat rental fees, software access fees, and/or marked-up commissions.
 A percentage of the profits may also be taken.